 - Creating a community of people dedicated to bringing mindfulness to schools

-- Mapping the use of, and interest in, mindfulness, mental health and well-being programs for schools
+- Providing information on mindfulness, mental health and well-being programs for schools

 - Demonstrating the different ways in which mindfulness may benefit students, teachers and society